-three weeks after the victim complained to to see immediate employer corrective action on a complaint of racial harassment in the workplace.
+three weeks after the victim complained to her supervisor.
+Generally the courts expect supervisor denied the nurse bereavement conspired with the physician to interfere to see immediate employer corrective action on a complaint of racial harassment in the workplace.
 Amar v.
 New York, 2015 WL 3754999 (S.D.
 N.Y., June 15, 2015).